logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/ldap/configure-krb.md

     Make sure that you have Kerberos properly configured on your computer and you are logged in.
     Kerberos support must also be configured on the browser to use Kerberos for authentication.

-## Conclusion
-In this guide you learned how to configure Kerberos for authentication.